Zanzibar Spice Island

 A spice tour is included on all Tucan Travel tours that visit Zanzibar.

 A visit to Zanzibar is a rewarding experience with vast natural beauty and a plethora of cultural sights on the itinerary.

-Tucan Travel offers 28 Overland group tours that visit Zanzibar year round.
+Tucan Travel offers a number of tours that visit Zanzibar year round.
 The tours either start or end in Dar es Salaam or travel through this area as part of a tour from Kenya in the north or Malawi in the south.

 Did You Know?